apiato/documentation/docs/components/optional-components/tests.md

 ---
 #### assertModelCastsIsEmpty

-The `assertModelCastsIsEmpty` method allows you to assert that the `casts` property of a model is empty.
+The `assertModelCastsIsEmpty` method allows you to assert that the `$casts` property of a model is empty.
-By default, the `casts` property of a model includes the `id` and, if the model is soft deletable, the `deleted_at`.
+By default, the `$casts` property of a model includes the `id` and, if the model is soft deletable, the `deleted_at`.
 This method excludes these default values from the assertion.